There are many reasons why artists should start selling their art online.

 If you post frequently but aren’t getting many shares, try changing the type of image that you use.

 The worst thing you can do is only post original art and art prints you are selling.
-It is essential to provide other content relating to your art business so people can feel connected with your business.
+Providing other content relating to your art business is essential so people can feel connected with your business.

 Here are a few types of images that tend to get shared the most: